platformsh/platformsh-docs/src/configuration/app-containers.md

 > **Note**
 > This configuration file is specific to one application.
 If you have multiple
 > applications inside your Git repository (i.e. a RESTful web service and a
-> front-end or a main web site and a blog), you need one `.platform.app.yaml`
+> front-end, or a main web site and a blog), you need `.platform.app.yaml`
 > at the root of each application.
 See the [Multi-app](/configuration/app/multi-app.md) documentation.

 ### Name